reply-fr/sustainable-personal-accounts/README.md

 - [Disposable Cloud Environment (DCE)](https://dce.readthedocs.io/en/latest/index.html)
 - [superwerker - automated best practices for AWS](https://github.com/superwerker/superwerker)

+## What can you do with SPA?

+With SPA you can:
+- on AWS account creation, align them with corporate policies on security, cost control, and automation
+- configure AWS Budgets automatically within each managed account, and consolidate budget alerts
+- continuously deploy the DevOps and SIEM toolboxes of your enterprise to AWS sandbox accounts
+- force the purge of cloud resources and enforce Infrastructure-as-Code and Continuous Integration (CI) culture
+- tag AWS accounts, and evolve tags to follow FinOps and CloudOps corporate policies
+- manage AWS accounts collectively (by Organization Unit) or individually
+- set maintenance window of your choice
+- adjust maintenance actions to your exact needs (with CodeBuild scripts)

+## How is this implemented?

 Sustainable Personal Accounts has been designed with following principles:
 - the entire solution is configured with one single YAML file
 - the entire infrastructure is deployed with python code and AWS CDK